rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/opa-gatekeper/_index.md

     The YAML specifies the directive `repos` as defined by the `k8sallowedrepos` template schema.

     This constraint specifies that the image repository "quay.io" should be used by all pod objects in the `test` namespace.
 Notice that all the system namespaces are by default added to the list of `excludedNamespaces`.
-After the above constraint is created, it will be listed under "K8sAllowedRepos" on the "Constraints" page.
 You can edit the constraint via the form to change the namespaces and other information.

-**Result:** Now if you navigate **Back to Rancher** and create a workload under the `test` namespace with any image other than the "quay.io" registry, you will get an error from OPA Gatekeeper.
+**Result:** After the above constraint is created, it will be listed under `K8sAllowedRepos` on the **Constraints** page.
+Now if you navigate **Back to Rancher** and create a workload under the `test` namespace with any image other than the "quay.io" registry, you will get an error from OPA Gatekeeper.

 ### Constraint to Enforce Labels

-Suppose you want to apply a policy that requires certain set of labels present on Kubernetes resources of a specific kind, then you can create a constraint from the  **k8srequiredlabels** template.
+Suppose you want to apply a policy that requires certain set of labels present on Kubernetes resources of a specific kind, then you can create a constraint from the  `k8srequiredlabels` template.

 For example, suppose we want all namespaces in the cluster to be labeled with the name of a team.

 Steps to do that via Rancher's dashboard view are as follows:

-> **Prerequisite:** OPA Gatekeeper must be enabled using the cluster's **Dashboard** view.
+> **Prerequisite:** OPA Gatekeeper must be enabled using the cluster's <b>Dashboard</b> view.

 1. Navigate to OPA Gatekeeper > Constraints > Create.
 1. Use the **Edit As YAML** option on the right hand corner of the Create form.
 Paste the following yaml and click **Create** to add the constraint: